helios-earth/helios-sdk-python/docs/user/session.rst

 token is required for any API queries.

-Once a session has been created, the token will be written to the `.helios_token` file in your home directory.
+Once a session has been created, the token will be written to a `.helios_token` file in your home directory.
 This token will be reused until it becomes invalid.

 Creating a Session